marlevek/social-media-analysis/README.md

 fonte: https://www.kaggle.com/datasets/kashishparmar02/social-media-sentiments-analysis-dataset

+Feature	Description
+* Text:	User-generated content showcasing sentiments
+* Sentiment: Categorized emotions
+* Timestamp: Date and time information
+* User:	Unique identifiers of users contributing
+* Platform:	Social media platform where the content originated
+* Hashtags:	Identifies trending topics and themes
+* Likes: Quantifies user engagement (likes)
+* Retweets:	Reflects content popularity (retweets)
+* Country: Geographical origin of each post
+* Year:	Year of the post
+* Month: Month of the post
+* Day: Day of the post
+* Hour: Hour of the post

 The Social Media Sentiments Analysis Dataset is a rich source of information that can be leveraged for various analytical purposes.
 Below are key ways to make the most of this dataset:

 Sentiment Analysis: